-COURSE # 7343 Select Choir / Symphony Strings Level: Non-weighted
+COURSE # 7343Select Choir / Symphony StringsGrade Level: 9-12Resolvable around Lab: YesPrerequisite: Audition required.

-Prerequisite: Audition required.
 Concurrent enrollment in a band course or by approval of instructor.

 This class allows students to combine participation in both performance ensembles during one class period for a full credit.
 This class is only open to those students who have been selected by audition for both the Select Choir and Symphony Stings ensembles.
 This class is also open ONLY to students wishing to take orchestra, band and choir class.
 See individual course descriptions for class information.